coderefinery/cmake/_episodes/06-compilers.md

 -- Configuring incomplete, errors occurred!
 ```
-Here is about from Linux system I have access to:
+Here is from a Linux system:
 ```shell
 -- The C compiler identification is GNU 4.3.4
 -- The CXX compiler identification is GNU 4.3.4